course-details-portlet

 Knowledge:

-• has in-depth knowledge of management and organizational change in a Norwegian context where participation, co-determination, and democratic leadership are central elements.
+1. The candidate has in-depth knowledge of management and organizational change in a Norwegian context, where principles such as participation and shared decision-making, are central components.

-• can analyze professional issues around resistance to change and implications for management of innovation processes.
+3. The candidate can analyze and apply knowledge of resistance to and readiness for change and management of innovation processes.

-• can work independently with practical and theoretical problem solving about consequences of managers’ understandings of the organization and its employees during planning and implementation of implementation processes.
+2. The candidate can work independently with practical and theoretical issues related to organizational change and consequences of a lack of understanding of context, organization and employees during the planning and implementation of change processes.

 Learning methods and activities

-In addition to the curriculum, the learning resources in Blackboard are an important part of the course.
+In addition to the syllabus, the learning resources on Blackboard are an important part of the course, providing students with support to explore the material in depth outside of the seminars.

 Obligatory activities